BluNite/moment_planner/readMe.md

 ## Day Planner

-a Simple Calendar App that keeps time and dates using Moment.js
+a Simple Calendar App that keeps time and dates using MomentJs

 ### Image